aws/eks-anywhere/docs/content/en/docs/reference/baremetal/bare-preparation.md

 To prepare your computer hardware for EKS Anywhere, you need to connect your computer hardware and do some configuration.
 Once the hardware is in place, you need to:

+* Obtain IP and MAC addresses for your machines' NICs.
-* Obtain IP addresses to assign to the IPMI and regular NIC interface on each machine in the cluster.
+* Obtain IP addresses for your machines' IPMI interfaces.
 * Obtain the gateway address for your network to reach the Internet.
 * Obtain the IP address for your DNS servers.
 * Make sure the following settings are in place:
   * UEFI is enabled on all target cluster machines
-  * PXE boot is enabled on each NIC
+  * PXE boot is enabled for the NIC on each machine for which you provided the MAC address.
+This is the interface on which the operating system will be provisioned.
   * PXE is set as the first device in each machine's boot order
   * IPMI over LAN is enabled on the IPMI interfaces
 * Go to the IPMI settings for each machine and set the IP address (bmc_ip), username (bmc_username), and password (bmc_password) to use later in the CSV file.